-Regular professional cleanings, are important for maintaining oral health.
+Regular professional cleanings are important for maintaining oral health.
 Our team is committed to keeping your smile bright and healthy.
-We work to prevent problems with proper dental attention, including cavities, infections and decay.
+We work to prevent problems with problems by providing proper dental attention to cavities, infections and decay.
 Want to keep a bright, white smile for life?
 We have a free program for you!
 If you are interested in learning more about your preventative care options, please give us a call.
 We look forward to helping you reach optimal oral health.

 Cleanings and Exams

 Want to keep your teeth free of decay, cavities and expensive treatments?
 The MAGIC IS IN THE MAINTENANCE!!
 Brush, Floss, Clean, Regular Exams.
 Dental cleanings differ from your at-home dental routine of brushing and flossing and they are an absolute necessity if you are going to keep your teeth healthy and bright.
 During your dental cleaning our dental hygienists include:

 Dental exams are performed at your regularly scheduled check-up appointments.
 All regular check-up appointments include the following:

 Schedule a dental appointment with us soon so you can receive a thorough dental exam and maintain your oral health!

 ConsultationsOur dentists are available to discuss all your dental care needs and options with you in a consultation.
 Whether you are considering cosmetic dentistry, including veneers, teeth whitening and composite fillings, or you are in need of restorative dental work, such as root canal therapy, dental implants or a dental crown, we offer the dental treatment you need to achieve the beautiful, healthy smile you desire.